ISISComputingGroup/ibex_developers_manual/Remote-Working.md

 # Troubleshooting

 If you can connect via cloud VNC but get a blank screen that you can do nothing with, this may be because no monitor is attached to the computer.
-The cloud VNC needs to start the vnc server program in service mode (running as a windows service), and this seems to need a screen of some sort.
-We run VNC server in user mode on the NDX and this is happy just having an active remote desktop session rather than a screen, but user mode only allows point to point rather than cloud connections.
+The cloud VNC mechanism needs to have the vnc server program running in service mode (as a windows service), and this seems to need a screen of some sort.
+We run VNC server in user mode on the NDX and this is happy just having an active remote desktop session rather than a real screen, but user mode only allows point to point and not cloud connections.

-We have purchased some "screen dongles" that can be used instead of a monitor, these attach to e.g. the display port adapter on the PC.
+We have purchased some "screen dongles" that can be used instead of a real monitor, these attach to e.g. a display port adapter port on the PC.